THE Chef Remy has made his debut in the pavilion and is waiting for you to come try out his dishes on Remy’s Ratatouille Adventure at Epcot.

 Once through the archway, you enter a charming open market area named, “Alley of the Merchants.”

-The transition from real world France to Remy’s world was made with great detail in partnership with Pixar and Imagineering.
+The transition from the real world France to Remy’s world was meticulously crafted in collaboration with Pixar and Imagineering.

-As you get closer towards the attraction, you can see the architecture of the buildings become more whimsical and vibrant similar to the film.
+Once you approach the attraction, you’ll fall in love with the architecture of the buildings as they become more charming and whimsical, similar to the film.

 ORDER NOW to secure your Walt Disney World theme park ticket!
 GET MY TICKETS.